 For governments too, there is a huge cost.
-The losses in unpaid tobacco taxes are estimated to be up to £30 billion worldwide.
+The illegal trade in tobacco products cheats governments out of around £30 billion each year in taxes.
 It’s obvious why we see illegal tobacco as a major threat to our business.

 Yet some governments are unaware of how bad the problem is and do not acknowledge its link to tax levels.